-Trevor Best - Chief Executive officer
+Trevor Best - Founder, CEO

 Mr. Best is the founding CEO of Syzygy Plasmonics.
 He has a demonstrated track record of success in a corporate setting, from management to intrapreneurship.
 His skills in launching special projects, project management, and supply chain management will be essential for success of this early-stage venture.
 He graduated from Texas Tech University in 2007 with a triple major in International Business, Marketing, and Management with a minor in Spanish, while also learning Chinese.
 After joining Baker Hughes in 2009, he has steadily progressed to the level of Senior Manager, where he has gained expertise in quality assurance (Six Sigma Black Belt), regulatory compliance, technology development management, project and personnel management, supply chain management, internal/external communications, and business process architecture.

-Suman khatiwada, phd - chief technology officer
+Suman khatiwada, phd - Founder, CTO

 Dr. Khatiwada is the founding CTO of Syzygy Plasmonics.
 He brings a wealth of experience in early stage entrepreneurship, R&D, nanotechnology, intellectual property, and university relations.
 After moving from Nepal and receiving a B.S. in Physics from Morgan State University, he went on to receive his PhD in Materials Science and Engineering from Rice University in 2014.
 While at Rice, he co-founded Big Delta Systems to commercialize spray paintable battery technology, where he gained crucial knowledge on forming and launching a technology company.
 In the past 3 years, he has worked for Baker Hughes, an oilfield services company, as a Materials Research Scientist where he has invented multiple materials systems and gained expertise in R&D product development and intellectual property.
 Dr. Khatiwada has 3 US patents issued and 7 US patent applications to his name.